madhankumarbs/restassured/readme.md

 # Automated Regression Using RestAssured Framework:
-This project is POC for an automated regression done on RES Services Using REST Assured Framework
+This project is POC for an automated regression done on API Services Using REST Assured Framework

 # Dependencies:
   - REST-assured Framework - To Facilitate API Validations